Guide to historical archives

 Spain and Spanish America

-The earliest European colonizer of the Americas (Christopher Columbus landed in the Caribbean in 1492), Spain has colonies in the West Indies and in South America until he Spanish American wars of independence that began in 1808.
+The earliest European colonizer of the Americas (Christopher Columbus landed in the Caribbean in 1492), Spain had colonies in the Caribbean and South America until the wars of independence that began in 1808.
 Most colonies broke off with Spain except for Cuba and Puerto Rico.
 The latter encouraged the migration of foreigners in 1815 (including French migrants of European and of African descent), leading to vibrant traffic between the island and the rest of the Caribbean.

 - The Portal de Archivos Españoles (PARES) is an excellent resource of public and private archives, including maps, plans, and other visual materials (for my research, mostly the Archivo General de las Indias in Seville and Archivo General de Simancas).
 Unfortunately this portal is notoriously tricky to navigate.
 You should read this step-by-step guide to the wonderful world of PARES.